vladfeigin/llm-agents-evaluation/README.md

 ```

 where the parameters are:

-    `agent_class`: LLM Agent main implementaion class.
+   - `agent_class`: LLM Agent main implementation class.
-    `eval_fn`:   evaluation function implementation.
+   - `eval_fn`: Evaluation function implementation.
 This function calculates the evaluation metrics.
-    `config_dir`:  directory where the LLM Agent configuration file is located(more details in the next sections)
+   - `config_dir`: Directory where the LLM Agent configuration file is located (more details in the next sections).
-    `config_file`: LLM Agent configuration file name.
+   - `config_file`: LLM Agent configuration file name.
-    `eval_dataset`:   evaluation data set.
+   - `eval_dataset`: Evaluation data set.
-    `dump_output`: flag to dump the evaluation results to the output files.
+   - `dump_output`: Flag to dump the evaluation results to the output files.
-    `mode`:  evaluation mode (`single` or `multiple`).
+   - `mode`: Evaluation mode (`single` or `multiple`).
 In the single mode, the evaluation is performed for a single LLM Agent configuration.
 In the multiple mode, the evaluation is performed for multiple configurations.

 Running this command calculates the evaluation metrics for the evaluated agent (RAG Agent in this example) and output the results to the `batch_eval_results_timestamp.json` and `eval_results_timestamp.json` files in the project root folder and to console.